Gabriel Arias Preview, Player Props: Guardians vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks seventh in MLB with a collective 9.1 strikeouts per nine innings.
+- The Rays pitching staff is seventh in the league with a collective 9.1 strikeouts per nine innings.

-- The Rays have the third-ranked team ERA among all MLB pitching staffs (3.82).
+- The Rays' 3.83 team ERA ranks fourth across all MLB pitching staffs.

-- Rays pitchers combine to surrender 142 home runs (1.1 per game), the third-fewest in baseball.
+- Rays pitchers combine to give up the third-fewest home runs in baseball (143 total, 1.1 per game).

+- Bradley makes the start for the Rays, his 17th of the season.
+He is 5-7 with a 5.54 ERA and 99 strikeouts in 74 2/3 innings pitched.

+- His last time out was on Saturday, July 29 against the Houston Astros, when the righty went 3 1/3 innings, surrendering five earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.